mongodb/docs/source/administration/import-export.rst

    :program:`mongod` instance, they can impact the performance of your running database.

-   TODO Do you want to mention why?
-For instance, traversing your entire database will pull in ALL data, potentially evicting current working set.
-This could be potentially linked to some page discussing memory mapped files, etc...
+   Not only do these backup processes create traffic for a running database instance, they also force the database to read all data through memory.
+When MongoDB reads infrequently used data, it can supplant more frequently accessed data, causing a deterioration in performance for the database's regular workload.

    :program:`mongoimport` and :program:`mongoexport` do not reliably
-   preserve data types.
+   preserve all rich :term:`BSON` data types, because :term:`BSON` is a superset of :term:`JSON`.
+For example :term:`JSON` has no date or regex types, and only has one number type.
+Thus, :program:`mongoimport` and :program:`mongoexport` cannot represent :term:`BSON` data accurately in :term:`JSON`.
 As a result data exported or imported with these tools may lose some measure of fidelity.
 Use with care.

-   TODO link to caveat section about which types are kept or lost

 Using Database Imports and Exports for Backups
 ----------------------------------------------